rsdoiel/antenna/columns.md

 **@Jessica Smith's blog** (date: 2025-01-21, from: Jessica Smith's blog)

-<p>Guess whose street has a scheduled power outage again today.
+<p>Guess whose street has a scheduled power outage <em>again</em> today.
 I&rsquo;m like, what is this, South Africa?!
 How is our power so regularly going out.</p>
 <p>Plus, a few weeks ago the utility provider sent their annual report boasting that the average customer only had five hours&rsquo; outage last year.
 Bitterly I went, &ldquo;Yeah, meanwhile [my street] Georg…&rdquo;</p>

 <br>